 This is where electric bikes come to rescue!
 Electric bikes are just like regular bicycles except they have a small electric motor and a battery.

 Even though the motors are rather small and much less powerful than in a moped, for example, they make all the difference for cycling.
-Even though the motor assists, you are still the main source of power and get plenty of exercise.
+Even though the motor assists, you are still the main source of power and get plenty of exercises.

 The assistance from the electric motor makes cycling a breeze, even in steep hills, and you will feel like you are young again cruising effortlessly with your e-bike!